jdossgollin/2018-robust-adaptation-cyclical-risk/slides-agu/README.md

 ## Idea 1

-When evaluating an investment in water or climate risk management, we typically perform a cost-benefit analysis (or variant thereof).
+When evaluating an investment in water or climate risk management, we typically perform cost-benefit analysis (or some variant thereof).
 Explicitly or implicitly, this means that we assess the net benefits of a project over a *finite* planning period, which I'll denote by the letter $M$.

 This means that when we incorporate climate into our analysis, we need to consider climate conditions over this finite period, rather than infinitely into the future.
-For our giant sea wall this might be a planning period of 50 to 100 years, while an insurance contract might have a planning period of only one to five years.
+For our giant sea wall this might be a planning period of 50 to 100 years.
+Alternatively, an insurance contract might have a planning period of only one to five years.

 ## Idea 2